 With her red-dyed hair and her thrift shop clothing, Topinka was like no other politician in the state.
 She played the accordion and danced the polka, once with Dick Cheney.
-She smoked cigarettes, she guzzled coffee, adored her dogs, and at lunch with a reporter was just as apt to pull out photographs of her adored son as to discuss financial issues, of which she had a mastery that sometimes got overlooked because of her folksy demeanor.
+She smoked cigarettes, she guzzled coffee, adored her dogs, and at lunch with a reporter was just as apt to pull out photographs of her adored son as to discuss issues.

 Topinka died at 2 a.m.
-Wednesday.
+Wednesday according to Sun-Times reports.
 She had suffered discomfort and gone to the hospital in Berwyn where she was undergoing tests when she suffered a stroke.
 She was 70.

-She was Illinois treasurer for 12 years — the first woman treasurer in Illinois — and newly re-elected comptroller, having defeated Sheila Simon in a tough race.
+She was Illinois treasurer for 12 years — the first woman to hold the office in Illinois — and newly re-elected comptroller, having defeated Sheila Simon in a tough race.
 She was also the former chairwoman of the Illinois Republican Party.

 “Illinois lost one of its all-time greats,” Rauner said.
 “Comptroller Topinka’s magnetic, one-of-a-kind personality brought a smile to everyone she met, and she had a servant’s heart, always only caring about what was best for the people of our state.”

 When she ran for governor in 2006, Topinka was the first woman to be put up for that office by the Illinois GOP.
 She lost to Gov. Rod Blagojevich.
-TV commercials showed a clip of her dancing the polka at the Illinois State Fair with ex-Gov. George Ryan, newly convicted of 18 counts of federal corruption, and tried to tie her to her old boss.
+Venomous TV commercials showed a clip of her dancing the polka at the Illinois State Fair with ex-Gov. George Ryan, newly convicted of 18 counts of federal corruption.

 “I dance the polka with everyone,” she explained.

 She was raised in Berwyn and lived in Riverside.
-Her parents, William and Lillian Baar, were the children of Czechoslovakian immigrants, and ran Baar and Baar Realty for nearly half a century.
+Her parents, William and Lillian Baar, were the children of immigrants, and Czech was spoken in her home growing up.
 Topinka graduated from Ferry Hall, a private girls prep school in Lake Forest in 1962, then went to Northwestern University’s Medill School of Journalism.
-She began her career as a reporter but, aghast at the corruption she saw, she ran for the State Legislature in 1980, spending four years in the Illinois House and 10 years in the Senate.
+She began her career are a reporter but, aghast at the political corruption she saw, she ran for the state legislature in 1980, spending four years in the Illinois House and 10 years in the Senate.

-In 1994, she was swept into the treasurer’s office on the coattails of Jim Edgar; Topinka became the first Republican treasurer in Illinois since 1962.
-She was re-elected twice and served until 2007.
-She was first elected comptroller in 2010, was re-elected in 2014, and was proud of her efforts to modernize the comptroller’s office.
+In 1994, she was swept into the treasurer’s office on the coattails of Jim Edgar, the first Republican treasurer in Illinois since 1962.
+She was re-elected two times and served until 2007.
+She was first elected comptroller in 2010, was re-elected in 2014, and was proud of her efforts to modernize the office.

 She was divorced, and is survived by a son, Joseph, and a granddaughter, Alexandra Faith Baar Topinka.